arduino-libraries/Arduino_PowerManagement/docs/README.md

 #### Standby
 * **Function**: Significantly reduces power usage to approximately 100uA-300uA (when all peripherals are off), making it ideal for long-term, battery-dependent operations.
-* **Effect**: Unlike Sleep Mode, waking up from Deep Sleep Mode restarts the board, triggering the void setup() function.
+* **Effect**: Unlike Sleep Mode, waking up from standby Mode restarts the board, triggering the void setup() function.
 This behavior is suitable for scenarios where a full reset is acceptable or desired upon waking up.
 * **Wake-Up Triggers**: Both board can be configured to wake up either from an RTC alarm or an external interrupt pin.

 ### Portenta C33
 #### Selecting a wakeup source
 The wakeup source can be one of the deep-sleep enabled wakeup pins, and an RTC Alarm.
 You can select multiple pins or the RTC alarm to wake up the board.
-These sources are the same for both **Sleep** and **Deep Sleep**
+These sources are the same for both **Sleep** and **Standby**

 ##### Wakeup Pins
 This feature can be used when you want to wake up the board from external stimuli, such as sensors or user input.
 Some sensors have an interrupt pin that you can connect to one of the wakeup pins (eg: most motion sensors), while some output voltage on a pin, (eg: Passive Infrared Sensors or user buttons).